MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

 ### Step 2: Connect to Azure AD for your Office 365 subscription

-To connect to Azure AD for your Office 365 subscription with an account name and password or with *multi-factor authentication (MFA)* run this command from a Windows PowerShell command prompt (it does not have to be elevated):
+To connect to Azure AD for your Office 365 subscription with an account name and password or with *multi-factor authentication (MFA)*, run this command from a Windows PowerShell command prompt (it does not have to be elevated):

 ```
 Connect-AzureAD